RV0718/docker/currency-exchange-service/README.md

  - itd: to lauch the container in the interactive detached mode

 # Example URL:
-URL: URL: http://{ip/host of the docker(or localhost) host}:8000/currency-exchange/from/USD/to/INR
+URL: http://{ip/host of the docker(or localhost) host}:8000/currency-exchange/from/USD/to/INR
 http://localhost:8000/currency-exchange/from/USD/to/INR